Bo Dallas: Uncle Howdy and The Wyatt Sicks (2022–2026)

 Starting on the Raw after WrestleMania XL, WWE began to tease the return of Rotunda as the Uncle Howdy character by playing ominous music during episodes of Raw and SmackDown during commercial breaks, as well as showing QR codes on screen for viewers at home, similar to the buildup to Wyatt's return in 2022.
 He made his official return as Uncle Howdy on the June 17 episode of Raw, appearing alongside real-life versions of Wyatt's "Firefly Fun House" puppet characters Rambling Rabbit, Mercy the Buzzard, Huskus the Pig Boy, and Abby the Witch.
 The group was dubbed The Wyatt Sicks.
 The following week, he was seen unmasked in a vignette, where he was interviewed by his alter ego Howdy, with lamenting his brother's death.
 Howdy made his in-ring debut on the August 26 episode of Raw, defeating Chad Gable.
 It was also his first match in five years.
 The stable's next feud was against The Miz and The Final Testament, facing each other on the December 9 episode of Raw, where The Wyatt Sicks suffered their first loss as a stable in an eight-man tag team match.
 The stable was drafted to the SmackDown brand, but they didn't appear on television due to Bo Dallas suffering a shoulder injury.
 The stable returned to television on the May 23 episode of SmackDown.

+The Wyatt Sicks began a feud with the MFT.
+He then returned on the go-home Survivor Series WarGames November 28 episode of SmackDown (taped November 21) taking out Solo Sikoa after eliminating Sami Zayn in a traditional Survivor Series match.
+On April 24, Rotunda and the other members of the Wyatt Sicks were released by WWE by parent company TKO Group Holdings, that officially ended his second run and concluded his overall 17-year tenure with the company.